Stephen E. Ambrose Legacy Society

 Daniel Castner

-Robert Oliver Cole and Lucille Bishop Cole
+Robert Oliver Cole and

-Robert W. Dannelly
+Robert W. Dannelley

 Richard Dorney